 Depending on which Generic Application Server you are installing, different server applications are ready to be installed.
 The following prompt appears:

 '''

 Available applications to install are:

 <list of applications>

-Install <applicationX> (y/n)[y]:
+Install <applicationX> (y/n) [y] :

 '''

-- 4 If a sub-menu appears, type the corresponding number for the desired application.
-Press ENTER.
+- 4 If a sub-menu appears, enter the corresponding number for the desired application.

 The sub-menu appears as follows: